Morgan Bulkeley: Family, interests and sites

 In 1885, Bulkeley wed Fannie Briggs Houghton, they had three children.
 The elder son, Morgan Bulkeley Jr., was gassed in World War I and never regained his full health, dying at age 40 in 1926, leaving three children.
 The middle child, Elinor Bulkeley Ingersoll, died in 1964 at age 71, leaving four children.
 The younger son, Houghton, died in 1966 at age 69, leaving three children.
 Bulkeley's nephew via his younger sister Mary, Morgan B. Brainard, became president of Aetna after him, and served thirty-five years, meaning Aetna was led by a family member for all but seven years of its first century.

 The Hartford Bridge over the Connecticut River was renamed the Bulkeley Bridge in his honor in 1922, after his death.
 The bridge carries Interstate 84 over the Connecticut River.
 Morgan G. Bulkeley High School, in Hartford, is also named for him.
 In 1928, Clarkin Field in Hartford was renamed Morgan G. Bulkeley Stadium in his honor; it was demolished in 1960.
 There is a Bulkeley Avenue in the city's west end.
 There was a small Bulkeley Park near the bridge; its former site is near the bridge's western approach.

 In addition to his brief stint as National League president, Bulkeley was involved in sports as president of the harness racing association, the United States Trotting Association, for more than thirty years.
 Although he never owned horses which were raced, he was a regular attendee at the track and was a director of Charter Oak Park for many years, serving as president of the owners of Charter Oak Park, the Connecticut Stock Breeders' Association.

 He was elected as commander of the Connecticut Department of the Grand Army of the Republic in 1903.
-He was for 20 years president of Connecticut's chapter of the Sons of the Revolution.
+He was for 20 years president of Connecticut's chapter of the Sons of the Revolution (SR).